-Al Canal Sugar, El Deiab for Land Reclamation signed a partnership agreement for the reclamation of 100,000 feddans as a first phase of the company’s reclamation plan
+Al Canal Sugar and El Deiab for Land Reclamation signed a partnership agreement for the reclamation of 100,000 feddans as a first phase of the company’s reclamation plan

 The three-year deal represents the first phase of the company’s 181,000 feddan reclamation plan.